-- A trustee in bankruptcy, also called a Licensed Insolvency Trustee.
-Trustees are listed in the Yellow Pages under 'Bankruptcies', or search for 'trustee in bankruptcy' online.
-You can also get a listing of local trustees from the Office of the Superintendent of Bankruptcy at 1 877 376-9902 (toll free) or osb.ic.gc.ca
+- A Licensed Insolvency Trustee.
+Trustees are listed in the Yellow Pages under 'Bankruptcies', or search for 'licensed insolvency trustee' online.
+You can also get a listing of local Licensed Insolvency Trustees from the Office of the Superintendent of Bankruptcy at 1-877-376-9902 (toll free) or osb.ic.gc.ca

 - A credit counselling agency.
 Credit counsellors cannot administer bankruptcies or consumer proposals, but can help you in a number of ways, such as a debt management plan, budgeting, wise credit use, and general money management.
 The Financial Consumer Agency of Canada - has a fact sheet about how to find a reputable Credit Counselling service: www.fcac-acfc.gc.ca.

 - Debtor Assistance Program, offered through Service Nova Scotia.
-Provides help with managing your money, dealing with creditors, and consumer proposals, but cannot adminster bankruptcies (you need a licensed trustee for a bankruptcy).
+Provides help with managing your money, dealing with creditors, and consumer proposals, but cannot adminster bankruptcies (you need a Licensed Insolvency Trustee for a bankruptcy).
 Contact the Debtor Assistance Program at 1 800 670-4357 or 902-424-5200, or online at gov.ns.ca/snsmr/access/individuals/debtor-assistance.asp

 - Nova Scotia Legal Aid legal information about bankruptcy